zhukov/webogram/README.md

 [![Stories in Ready](https://badge.waffle.io/zhukov/webogram.png?label=ready&title=Ready)](https://waffle.io/zhukov/webogram)
-## [Webogram](http://zhukov.github.io/webogram) – UNOFFICIAL Telegram Web App
+## [Webogram](http://zhukov.github.io/webogram) – official Telegram Web App

 Telegram offers great [apps for mobile communication](https://www.telegram.org).
 It is based on the [MTProto protocol](https://core.telegram.org/mtproto) and has an [Open API](http://core.telegram.org/api).
 I personally like Telegram for its speed and cloud-support (that makes a web app possible, unlike in the case of WA and others).

-MTProto data can be carried over HTTP, but no official web-version for Telegram exists for the time being.
-So this project is my take at creating one.
+MTProto data can be carried over HTTP, and this project is my take at creating web-version for Telegram.

 > **Disclaimer**:
-> This is an alpha version of the Telegram **UNOFFICIAL** web application.
+> This is an alpha version of the Telegram official web application.
 It may have undetected security issues, and there is definitely a load of bugs to fix, features to add and so on.
 So if you want 200% secure and fully functional communication, don't use this yet!
-You can always find Telegram official mobile applications here: https://telegram.org
+You can always find Telegram official applications here: https://telegram.org

 That said, I'm using this app myself and I'd like to share its sources, so anyone can contribute to the development.
 Any help is welcome!